Federal Financial Aid (Title IV) Refunds Policy and Return Dates

-Federal regulations require a recalculation of federal financial aid eligibility for students who withdraw, drop out, or are dismissed prior to completing 60 percent of an academic term.
-The Return to Title IV recalculation is computed using the 50 percent point of the semester for students who stop attending classes within a given term without formally withdrawing and a last date of attendance cannot be determined.
-(An example of the Return to Title IV Fund calculation is available in the Financial Aid Office.)
-Financial aid students should notify the Financial Aid Office before withdrawing.
+Federal regulations require that your financial aid eligibility be recalculated if you withdraw, drop out, or are dismissed prior to completing 60 percent of an academic term.
+The return to Title IV recalculation is computed using the 50 percent point of the semester if you stop attending classes that term without formally withdrawing and your last date of attendance cannot be determined.
+An example of the Return to Title IV Fund calculation is available in the Financial Aid office.
+If you receive financial aid, you should notify the Financial Aid office before withdrawing.

-It is the policy of Central Piedmont Community College’s Financial Aid Office to determine the amount of earned and unearned portions of Title IV aid as of the date the student ceases attendance in accordance with federal regulations and the Return of Title IV Funds process as dictated in Volume 5 of the Student Aid Handbook.
+It is the policy of Central Piedmont's Financial Aid Office to determine the amount of earned and unearned portions of Title IV aid as of the date the you cease to attend in accordance with federal regulations and the Return of Title IV Funds process, as dictated in Volume 5 of the Student Aid Handbook.
 This policy applies to all students receiving Title IV funds who do a complete withdrawal on or before the 60% date of each term.
-For students who completely withdraw after the 60% date, CPCC will still need to determine if they’re eligible for a post-withdrawal disbursement according to federal regulations and the Student Aid Handbook.
+If you completely withdraw after the 60% date, Central Piedmont will still need to determine if you are eligible for a post-withdrawal disbursement according to federal regulations and the Student Aid Handbook.

 Federal regulations require the college to have a fair and equitable refund policy for students receiving financial aid who officially or unofficially withdraw from all classes.
-Withdrawing or stopping attendance may result in financial debt for the student and may also make the student ineligible for future financial aid, including loans.
-We strongly urge students to consult with a financial aid staff member to help them with decisions about withdrawing.
+Withdrawing or stopping attendance may result in your accruing financial debt and may also make you ineligible for future financial aid, including loans.
+We strongly urge you to consult with a financial aid staff member to help you with decisions about withdrawing.

 Recalculation is based on the percent of earned aid using the following formula:

-# of days completed up to the withdrawal date** ÷ by the total days in the semester = percent of aid earned
+number of days completed up to the withdrawal date** divided by the total days in the semester = percent of aid earned

 The federal aid for institutional charges is returned to the federal government based on the percent of unearned aid using the following formula:

-100 percent of your award - percent of aid earned = what will need to be returned to the US Department Education
+100 percent of your award minus percent of aid earned = what will need to be returned to the US Department Education

 Financial Consequences of Withdrawing or Not Passing Classes